joshcanhelp/josh-to-11/content/post/69-advice-to-a-client-dont-just-have-a-great-idea-and-act-on-it-remember-the-bottom-line-too.md

 wpid: 517
 ---

-# Advice to a client: don't just have a great idea and act on it – remember the bottom line too

 So you’ve got a great idea, do you?
 Good for you.
 You’ve joined the ranks of many, many people with a great idea.
 Don’t get me wrong, having a great idea is wonderful, it’s affirming, and it’s fun to share with your friends.
 But, besides something to distract you, what do you have?